Certain guns tend to get used exclusively by either heroes or villains.

 - More generally, good guys in Star Wars tend to wield pistols (Han, Leia, Luke, the rebels on the Tantive IV) whereas bad guys use rifles (Stormtroopers, Battle Droids).
 This shortly leads to the sight of the aforementioned stormtroopers firing their rifles normally at Luke, naturally missing, while Luke is firing back at them with a stolen rifle, holding it like it's a pistol and killing one trooper with each shot.

 - In Commando, many bad guys carry M16 rifles (possibly justified in that one of the terrorists' bosses was a turncoat Special Forces man).
+Matrix himself makes use of an Uzi, a Desert Eagle, a pump action shotgun and an AK variant, while the Big Bad carries a Steyr AUG.

 - In Avalon, protagonist Ash carries a PPK and SVD, and at one point borrows a broomhandle Mauser.
 Later, she trades her PPK for a dead player's Polish Radom pistol.